 4. Public Awareness

-Why Are Zero-Day Vulnerabilities So Dangerous?
+Why Are Zero-Day Vulnerabilities Significant?

 Cybercriminals highly prize zero-day exploits because they represent a golden opportunity to launch undetected attacks.
 Here’s why they pose such a significant threat: